 An immediate challenge with the latter is that in the non-normal response case, the marginal log-likelihood function, and thus attempts to replace it with an alternative robust measure, does not possess a closed-form.
-One approach to overcome this maybe to work with robustifying a quasi- or variational likelihood function instead \citep{breslow1993approximate,ormerod2012gaussian}, or alternatively to work with a set of weighted conditional generalized estimating equations \citep{vonesh2002conditional}.
-Finally, in practice the number of fixed and random effect covariates may be large, in which case augmenting the hierarchical $\gamma$-divergence with regularization penalties or information criterion for joint fixed and random selection effects may be appropriate \citep[see][and references therein]{lin2013fixed,hui2017hierarchical,hui2021use}.
+One approach to overcome this maybe to work with robustifying a quasi- or variational likelihood function instead \citep{breslow1993approximate,ormerod2012gaussian,Hui2017}.
+Yet another related possibility is to robustify a version of the restricted maximum likelihood (REML) estimator using the $\gamma$-divergence framework for the purposes of improved variance component estimation, although one potential drawback may be that estimates of the fixed effect coefficients and random effect predictions may be obtained via a separate (robustified) objective function.
+Regarding the computation algorithm, although the MM algorithm is employed in the proposed HGD method, it would be worthwhile to explore alternative approaches, such as the Expectation-Maximization (EM) algorithm \citep{dempster1977maximum}, which is commonly used for estimating LMMs.
+Finally, in practice the number of fixed and random effect covariates may be large, in which case augmenting the hierarchical $\gamma$-divergence with regularization penalties or information criterion for joint fixed and random selection effects may be appropriate \citep[see][and references therein]{lin2013fixed,hui2021use}.